Manchu language: Diphthongs

+Stress

+Stress in Manchu has been described in very different ways by different scholars.
+According to Paul Georg von Möllendorff (1892), it was always on the last syllable.
+In contrast, Ivan Zakharov (1879) gives numerous specific rules: on the one hand, he seems to say that every prosodic word lent slight prominence to the vowel of its first syllable by lengthening it, but on the other hand suffixes such as the case markers and the interrogative particles received stress, as did the perfect participle suffix and the optative suffix when these forms have future meaning.
+In the closely related Xibe, Jerry Norman (1974) found yet another system – stress was usually penultimate (rarely antepenultimate) in the stem and was not affected by the addition of suffixes, except for monosyllabic suffixes beginning in a voiceless sound, which were treated as part of the stem for the purposes of stress placement.
+Disyllabic suffixes sometimes had secondary stress of their own.

 Loanwords

 Manchu absorbed a large number of non-native sounds into the language from Chinese.
 There were special symbols used to represent the vowels of Chinese loanwords.
 These sounds are believed to have been pronounced as such, as they never occurred in native words.
 Among these, was the symbol for the high unrounded vowel (customarily romanized with a y, /ɨ/) found in words such as sy (Buddhist temple) and Sycuwan (Sichuan); and the triphthong ioi which is used for the Chinese ü sound.
 Chinese affricates were also represented with consonant symbols that were only used with loanwords such as in the case of dzengse (orange) (Chinese: chéngzi) and tsun (inch) (Chinese: cùn).
-In addition to the vocabulary that was borrowed from Chinese, the Manchu language also had a large amount of loanwords from other languages such as Mongolian, for example the words morin (horse) and temen (camel).
+In addition to the vocabulary that was borrowed from Chinese, such as the word pingguri (apple) (Chinese: píngguǒ), the Manchu language also had a large number of loanwords from other languages such as Mongolian, for example the words morin (horse) and temen (camel).

 Vowel harmony

+A crucial feature of the Manchu language is vowel harmony.
+It is described as based on the opposition between back and front vowels, but these phonological natural classes differ from the actual phonetic realization.
+The vowels a, o, ū function as back, as expected, but the only phonologically front vowel is e (even though it is phonetically central).
+Finally, the vowels i and u function as "neutral" vowels for the purposes of vowel harmony.
+As a rule, back and front vowels cannot co-occur in a word: in other words, the lone front vowel never occurs in a word with any the regular back vowels (a, o, ū).
+(An exception is the diphthong eo, which does occur in some words, i.e. deo, "younger brother", geo, "a mare", jeo, "department", leole, "to discuss", leose, "building", and šeole, "to embroider", "to collect".)
+In contrast, the neutral vowels i and u are free to occur in a word with any other vowel or vowels.